 If successful, Files should open the directory that hosts your Mac's public folder, your username's home folder, and the startup disk (Macintosh HD) if you're an admin on the computer.

-If you get an error, ensure you type the local hostname in properly or try one of the alternative addresses.
+If you get an error, ensure you type the local hostname in correctly or try one of the alternative addresses.
 And make sure you enter your credentials correctly before trying again.

 Step 4: Browse and Interact with Your Mac's Files

 Navigating your Mac's folders works like any other directory in the Files app.
-You can use the ellipsis (•••) icon to open the more menu, where you can select things, create new folders, scan documents, choose icons or list view, and sort and/or filter by kind, date, size, or tags.
+You can use the More (•••) icon to open the options menu, where you can select things, create new folders, scan documents, choose icons or list view, and sort and/or filter by name, kind, date, size, or tags.

-You can long-press files to perform actions, which may vary based on the file type.
+You can touch and hold or long-press files to perform actions, which may vary based on the file type.
 For example, an audio file lets me view its info, open it in Quick Look, create a new folder with the item, and rename, compress, duplicate, copy, move, share, or delete it.

-Long-pressing an empty area inside a folder lets you create a new folder, scan documents, see the folder's details, or paste files or folders you've copied to your clipboard.
+Touch and hold or long-press an empty area inside a folder for options to create a new folder, scan documents, get info, see the folder's details, or paste files or folders you've copied to your clipboard.
 Like many things on iOS and iPadOS, you can also drag and drop files and folders.

 Step 5: Manage Your Mac's File Server in Files